 When I had a boyfriend, we used to go to galleries all the time, so I guess that's such a couples thing to do that I never do on my own.
 I used to like the Saatchi gallery in St John's Wood - that beautiful space as you walked down the driveway - but it isn't there any more.

 Do you have a secret cultural passion?

-Which painting most corresponds with your vision of yourself?
+Which painting best corresponds with your vision of yourself?

 Do you like parties?

-Your house is on fire: what is the thing you save first from the flames?
+Your house is on fire.
+What do you save first from the flames?

 You die and go to heaven.
-Who would you most like to meet in the bar?
-What question would you ask first?
+Who would you like to meet, and what would you ask them?

 Andy Warhol.
 Love him.
 I'd ask him, "Have you been watching Big Brother?"
 He'd love it and we'd have the best conversation about that because he created all that reality TV, in a way.
 He might have liked to have gone to the eviction night.
 Did you ever see that footage of him with Annie Leibovitz?
 It's New Year and he's interviewing the stars as they come out the back.
 He sang Happy Birthday!
 He got it all wrong!
 I love that.
 Really mental.

 Caroline Reid, aka Pam Ann, goes on a UK tour from March; for tickets, visit www.pamann.comReuse content